SbrTa/springboot-sharding-jdbc-demo/README.md

 ```
 There are two other methods in this interface, `do In Sharding` and `do Between Sharding`, because I don't use the IN and BETWEEN methods
 for the time being, so I didn't write them, and returned null directly.

 ### 5.2 Data table fragmentation strategy
-The sharding strategy of the data table is jointly determined according to the stock and time.
+The sharding strategy of the data table is jointly determined according to the currency and time.
 In sharding-jdbc, it is multi-key sharding.
 According to the official documentation, it is OK to implement the `Multiple Keys Table Sharding Algorithm` interface

 ```java